📒

 3. Citizens (including vulnerable populations)

 For citizens, early exposure alerts, personalized risk scores for activities based on their health conditions, and visualizing local pandemic spread are critical.
 For vulnerable populations, our solution works for citizens without a smartphone.
-We developed a paper-based QR code with cryptographically tamper-evident digital signatures for citizens to engage in the test-trace-treat-vaccinate ecosystem without disclosing any personally identifiable information.
+We developed a with cryptographically tamper-evident digital signatures for citizens to engage in the test-trace-treat-vaccinate ecosystem without disclosing any personally identifiable information.

 Further, for public planners, we have already worked with dozens of U.S. states and regions to understand their covid response needs.
 Seven have deployed PathCheck open-source Exposure Notification software that is now used by millions.
 We use these relationships as well as the fact that we are a trusted non-profit spinout of MIT to understand their future needs about anticipating and responding to the next pandemic and any future COVID-19 spikes.